ebdreger/learn-and-code-2021-1/README.md

-# Learn & Code 2021.1 "Set" Project
+# Learn & Code 2021.1 "SET" Project

 ## Intended Audience / User

-To be determined.
-Who are the stakeholders?
+The intended audience is SET players at In Time Tec.

+Other stakeholders include Eddy and Trevor.
+When appropriate, they will simulate roles such as business analyst, product owner technical architect, technical lead, technical account manager, et cetera.

 ## MVP

 Deadline: By end of Learn & Code.

-Scope: TBD
+Scope:

+* One player versus computer;
+* Web UI.

+## MVP: Specifically Excluded

+* No authn/authz;
+* No console or native UI;
+* No leaderboard;
+* No multiplayer;
+* No saved games;
+* No saved scores;
+* No statistics or analysis;
+* No user data.

 ## Application Scope: Overall Design

-* What end-user experience will we create?
-Console?
-Graphical?
-Both?
-* How will the application be delivered?
-Native executable?
-(And what platforms?)
-Web app?
-Both?
+* End-user experience and application delivery: Web UI.
-* Multi-user?
-Authentication and authorization?
+* Multi-user with authentication and authorization.

-## Application Scope: Features
+## Application Scope: Post-MVP Features / Stretch Goals

-To be determined.

-* User data?
-* Persistance?
+In order of most important to least:

-* Leaderboard?
+* Multiplayer;
+* Authn and user data;
-* Saved scores?
+* Saved scores, saved games, and leaderboard.
+* Should we consider an improved computer player?

 ## Tool Stack